Oligomorphic groups, categories of partial bijections, and ultrahomogeneous cubic spaces over finite fields: Oligomorphic groups and their trains

-{\bf\punct Weak closure. } Let $\rho$ be a unitary representation of a group $G$.
+{\bf\punct Weak closures. } Let $\rho$ be a unitary representation of a group $G$.
 Consider the image $\rho(G)$ in the unitary group and its closure $\ov{\rho(G)}$ in the space all operators with respect to the weak operator topology.
-It is well-known (and can be easily verified, see, e.g., \cite{Olsh-semigroup}, \cite{Ner-book}, Sect.
-I.4) that $\ov{\rho(G)}$ is a compact metrizable semigroup with separately continuous multiplication.
-See a discussion of such closures for 'infinite-dimensional' ('large') groups in Olshanski \cite{Olsh-semigroup} and author \cite{Ner-book}, for oligomorphic groups in \cite{BIT}.
+It is well-known (and can be easily verified, see, for example, \cite{Olsh-semigroup}, \cite{Ner-book}, Sect.
+I.4) that $\ov{\rho(G)}$ is a compact metrizable semigroup with a separately continuous multiplication.
+See a discussion of such closures for 'infinite-dimensional' ('large') groups in \cite{Olsh-semigroup}, \cite{Ner-book}, for oligomorphic groups in \cite{BIT}.

 \begin{proposition} Let $K\subset S(\Omega)$ be a perfect oligomorphic group.
 Let $B\subset \Omega$ be a perfect set.
 Then there is a sequence $g_j\in K(B)$ such that for any unitary representation $\rho$ of $K$ the orthogonal projection $P(B)$ to the subspace of $K(B)$-fixed vectors is a weak operator limit of the sequence $\rho(g_j)$. \end{proposition}